cogment/cogment-doc/src/cogment/tutorial/6-web-client.md

 );
 ```

-This is simply to provide styles to our Material UI components, we haven't started with the actual cogment part yet, which is exactly what we'll be doing next
+This is simply to provide styles to our Material UI components.
+We haven't started with the actual Cogment part yet, which is exactly what we'll be doing next.

 ## App.js

-We'll start with a few imports, some of these files don't exist yet, but we'll be making them
+We'll start with a few imports.
+Some of these files don't exist yet, so we'll be creating them:

 ```jsx
 //First is some react imports